23 React Compound Component

 <Card.Body>Content</Card.Body>

-20.4 Benefits
+</Card>23.4 Benefits

-1. Clear relationship - You instantly know ThreadPrimitive.Root is part of the ThreadPrimitive family
+- Clear relationship - You instantly know

-3. Cleaner imports - Import once, get all related components:
+ThreadPrimitive.and your IDE shows all available components - Cleaner imports - Import once, get all related components:

 // Instead of: